 Aurora is an ongoing webcomic started in April 2019 written and illustrated by Red of Overly Sarcastic Productions.
 It is a High Fantasy webcomic that begins when an entity known as the Collector steals the soul of the god Vash and departs with it.
 However, Vash’s body is not ready to die and somehow retains an entirely new consciousness who sets out with a mage named Alinua to get back Vash’s soul.

-As of May 2022, the webcomic is seventeen chapters into the first arc.
+As of July 2023, the webcomic has begun the 22nd and final chapter of its first arc.
 It is updated on Mondays, Wednesdays, and Fridays.

 The webcomic can be found here; a mirror also exists on Tumblr, here, as a backup in case of site difficulties.
 The official Twitter account (run by Red) can be found here.
 If you want to talk about the comic, you can go to the discord or the subreddit.
-Additionally, a fandub (here) is in the process of recording.
+Additionally, a fandub (here) was planned, but canceled after a few chapters were recorded.
 Other forms of media with a similar name can be found here.

 Aurora contains examples of